Christine O'Donnell: General election

 On September 17, 2010, comedian Bill Maher aired a clip of O'Donnell from the October 29, 1999, episode of his old show Politically Incorrect on his current show Real Time with Bill Maher, in which O'Donnell said, "I dabbled into witchcraft – I never joined a coven. ...
 I hung around people who were doing these things...
 We went to a movie and then had a little midnight picnic on a satanic altar.
 And I didn't know it."
 Her admission received widespread media coverage, and O'Donnell explained that she had been referring to high school experiences.

-O'Donnell followed up with a TV campaign ad for the general election in which she declared, "I'm not a witch."
+O'Donnell followed up with a TV campaign ad for the general election, known as "I'm You", in which she declared, "I'm not a witch."
 This ad inspired many video parodies, the most famous of which was a parody by comedian Kristen Wiig on Saturday Night Live.
 O'Donnell later said that the ad backfired and focused attention on her decade-old statement.
 Maher apologized to O'Donnell on his show in 2012 stating, "I know when I brought out the witch tape I made your life hell and I'm sorry about that. ...
 I gotta say, I don't agree with your ideas but it shouldn't have hung on that stupid witch thing."
 O'Donnell accepted the apology from Maher and blamed herself for the "I'm not a witch" advertisement.

 After the September 14, 2010 primary, Citizens for Responsibility and Ethics in Washington (CREW) alleged that O'Donnell made false statements on Federal Election Commission filings and illegally used more than $20,000 of her campaign funds as "her very own personal piggy bank" by claiming campaign expenses during a time when she was not a candidate in 2009.
 CREW filed a complaint on September 20, 2010, with the FEC and asked the U.S. Attorney in Delaware to investigate these allegations.
 O'Donnell responded to the accusations, telling reporters there was "no truth to it.
 I personally have not misused the campaign funds" and refused to answer specific questions about her finances when asked by CNN.
 In December 2010, the AP reported that federal authorities had opened a criminal investigation into CREW's complaint.
 On July 15, 2011, the Federal US Attorney's Office announced it had closed the criminal investigation of Christine O'Donnell's campaign finances and has referred the case to the FEC for administrative enforcement.
 Another FEC complaint filed against the O'Donnell campaign by CREW for improper coordination of events and expenses between O'Donnell's 2010 Primary campaign and the Tea Party Express in California was subsequently dismissed by the FEC when the FEC Commissioner's vote was tied 3–3 on whether to proceed with the case, even through the FEC's own lawyers believed that there was sufficient evidence for the FEC to proceed to investigate these allegations against the O'Donnell campaign and the Tea Party Express.